Impact stories of the Alt Protein Project

 Armaan Dhanda and Samyak Baid, presidents of the NUS APP and co-founders of Pawsible Foods

-In addition to leading the NUS APP chapter in Singapore, Armaan Dhanda and Samyak Baid are also co-founders of Pawsible Foods, a pet nutrition company that uses fermentation technology to convert food side streams into alternative protein.
+In addition to leading the NUS APP group in Singapore, Armaan Dhanda and Samyak Baid are also co-founders of Pawsible Foods, a pet nutrition company that uses fermentation technology to convert food side streams into alternative protein.

 UC Davis APP provides sensory feedback for alternative protein startups throughout the Bay Area